fabiolb/fabio/docs/content/_index.md

 ### Maintainer

-Fabio was developed and is maintained by Frank Schröder and the great community.
+Fabio was developed and maintained by Frank Schröder through January, 2020.
+Since that date primary maintenance has been the responsibility of [ENA](https://github.com/myENA) and the great community of users.

 It was originally developed at the [eBay Classifieds Group](https://www.ebayclassifiedsgroup.com/) in Amsterdam, The Netherlands.